EduardoZepeda/coffee-bytes-hugo/content/posts/docker-compose-tutorial-con-comandos-en-gnu-linux/index.en.md

 #Starting docs     ... done
 ```

-Adding the name of a service at the end of the docker-compose start command will
-command will be executed on that service only.
+By adding the name of a service at the end the docker-compose start command will be executed on that service only.

 ```bash
 docker-compose start servicio